e-picas/dev-tools/MANPAGE.md

 :   force some commands to not prompt confirmation

 **-i**, **--interactive**
-:   ask for confirmation before any action
+:   ask for confirmation before some actions

 **-x**, **--debug**
 :   see debug infos